 The proposed amendment will increase the mandatory retirement age from "seventy" to "seventy-five."
-However, the provision that allows a judge or justice to complete the second half of their term after turning the mandatory retirement age will not be repealed.
-This will allow some judges to serve until they are nearly seventy-eight years old.
+Additionally, the provision that allows a judge or justice to complete less than half of their term after turning the mandatory retirement age will be repealed.
+This will prevent judges from serving until they are nearly seventy-eight years old, by requiring them to retire as soon as they turn seventy-five, regardless of how much of their term remains.